shidel/FDI/README.md

     Remove need to leave in install media to reboot.

+    Delpoy solution to adjust for long perceived pauses during backup and some package installations.
+Not a bug, but may appear "hung-up" do to many files being copied.
+Namely a backup of a previous version that included sources files stick for a long time around 37% while coping all the old sources.

 ### Known issues

     Stuff in the Roadmap.

-    Long perceived pauses during backup and some package installations.
-    Not a bug, but may appear "hung-up" do to many files being copied.
-    Namely a backup of a previous version that included sources files stick for a long time around 37% while coping all the old sources.

     Zip file warnings cannot be suppressed.